Illinois Sportsbooks & IL Sports Betting

 Northwestern has finally escaped a long period of futility that extended from the 70s into the mid-90s, but the university had reached No. 1 in the polls in 1936 and 1962.
 Under head coach Pat Fitzgerald, now in his 15th season leading the team, the Wildcats have improved mightily.
 They've won three Big Ten championships since 1995 and have played in a bowl game in nine of the last 12 seasons under Fitzgerald.
 Northwestern plays its home games at Ryan Field in Evanston.

 Northern Illinois Huskies Football

 Northern Illinois plays in the Mid-American Conference (MAC).
 The Huskies have won their conference 11 times and claim one national championship in 1963.
 NIU plays its games at Huskie Stadium in DeKalb.

-We've got a few recommended resources to help you bet on CFB in Illinois:
+Recommended resource to help you bet smartly on college football in Illinois:

 College Basketball Betting

 Notre Dame Fighting Irish Men's Basketball

 Notre Dame is the local "home" team to many in Chicagoland, even though the Irish play their home games in the Purcell Pavilion at the Edmund P. Joyce Center in South Bend, Indiana.
 Notre Dame plays in the Atlantic Coast Conference (ACC) in basketball and has appeared in the NCAA Tournament times, top 10 all-time and most for any team without appearing in a championship game, with a lone Final Four bid in 1978.
 The Fighting Irish have been led by coach Mike Brey every year this century.

 Notre Dame Fighting Irish Women's Basketball